fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 You need to add more metadata to your setup.py to get a package ready to

 distribute on PyPI.
-You also need to use a tool such as Twine^3 to push pack-
+You also need to use a tool such as Twine to push pack-

 ages to PyPI.
 (Twine is a collection of utilities to help make interacting with